LLNL/Caliper/doc/configuration.rst

 declaration then belong to this profile.
 Entries that do not belong to any specific profile are inserted into the default profile.
-Caliper will use the profile given by the `CALI_CONFIG_PROFILE` variable, or the default profile if it is not set.
+Caliper will use the profile given by the `CALI_CONFIG_PROFILE` variable, or the default profile if none is set.

 Example::